Liciteam/licitiX/README.md

 # licitiX
-Site where you can sell or buy different items via online auction
+Site where you can sell or buy different items via online auction.